 Emanating from Atlanta, the hip-hop capital, and Nashville, the country music capital, country rap blends elements of country music with rap and hip-hop.
 Early protagonists in the genre include Kid Rock and Nelly.
 Since the last 2010s, the scene has been pushed forward by trap artists including Young Thug and others.

 With country music historically dominated by white artists, and hip-hop generally dominated by black artists, country rap has given rise to a mix of white and black country rappers, as this list demonstrates.

-Let’s dive in to discover the most important country rap artists of all time up until today.
+Let’s dive in to discover the most important and best country rappers of all time up until today.

 Lil Nas X

 It’s only natural for Lil Nas X to be the first name on this list.
 Lil Nas X burst onto the country rap scene in 2019 with his smash hit ‘Old Town Road.’

 The trap-influenced country rap track spent nineteen weeks at number on the Billboard Hot 100 chart, making it the longest-running number one single in the chart’s history – an incredible accolade.

 The young rapper followed up ‘Old Town Road’ with singles ‘Panini’ and ‘Rodeo,’ releasing his debut album Montero in 2021.

 His 2021 singles ‘Montero (Call Me By Your Name)’ and ‘Industry Baby’ with Jack Harlow also topped the Billboard Hot 100, cementing Lil Nas X’s place in the country rap scene.
 Lil Nas X is undoubtedly one of the most promising country rappers of the new generation.